Myths About ADHD

 Myth: ADHD Is A “Made Up” Disorder

-Medication is often prescribed for ADHD, but it might not be the best option for your child.
-In my personal and clinical experience, the Total Focus Program is the most effective treatment available for children (and stressed out parents) and the Conquer ADD Program is the most effective treatment option for adults.
-Other effective treatments often include some combination of exercise, ADHD diets, and natural remedies for ADHD.
-Also, there are many other helpful techniques such as how to calm hyperactive children and how to create a calm home for children suffering from ADHD (Attention Deficit Hyperactivity Disorder).
+Other effective treatments often include some combination of ADHD behavior modification, exercise, ADHD diet, and neurofeedback for ADHD.
+Also, there are many other helpful techniques such as how to calm hyperactive children and how to create a calm home for children suffering from ADHD.